-Healthy food swaps for the festive season
+Healthy food and alcohol swaps for the festive season

 While everyone deserves to let their hair down, enjoying yourself doesn’t mean having to compromise your health, weight or fitness goals.
 But holidays are a time of temptation, and many of us overindulge.

 But it’s not just the amount we eat or drink that’s concerning.
 With festivities come sweets and indulgences we might not usually eat.
-Such food often has higher than usual amounts of fat, sugar, and salt, or is highly processed, which over time can have negative health impacts.
+Such food often has higher than usual amounts of fat, sugar and salt, or is highly processed, which over time can have negative health impacts.

 One of the solutions, suggests Carol, is to change our mindset around what a celebration is.
 “Rather than feeling it’s a period where it’s inevitable that we're going to blow out, can we instead recalibrate on what these times really mean to us, such as quality time with family or being able to take a break from work?”